-Pipeline safety and protection of the environment and communities where Trans Mountain operates are top priorities.
-If the proposed expansion of Trans Mountain Pipeline is approved, construction could begin as early as 2016, with the pipeline ready for use in 2017.
-Extensive dialogue with all landowners, neighbours, Aboriginal Peoples, communities and other stakeholders is underway and will continue throughout the construction and post-construction phases.
+Pipeline safety and protection of the communities and environment where Trans Mountain operates are top priorities.
+If the proposed expansion of Trans Mountain Pipeline is approved, construction could begin as early as 2016, with the pipeline ready for use at the end of 2017.
+Extensive dialogue has taken place with all landowners, neighbours, Aboriginal Peoples, communities and other stakeholders and would continue throughout the construction and post-construction phases.

-At the beginning of the project, an easement and any additional temporary workspace required for construction are staked out.
-This area, normally less than 45 metres in width, is then cleared of all trees and brush.
-The topsoil is also removed and carefully stockpiled for future reclamation.
+At the beginning of the construction, an easement and any additional temporary workspace required for construction are surveyed.
+This area, normally less than 45 metres in width, is then cleared of trees and brush.
+The topsoil is also removed and carefully segregated for future reclamation.

-From the commencement of the staking to the final cleanup, a particular parcel of land could be disrupted for one to two months.
-This timing is affected by many variables, however, every effort is made to minimize impact to landowners.
-In areas where there may be a concern regarding the safety of the public, restricted areas are established.
-Noise, dust and other disturbances are mitigated to avoid the impact on people near the construction.
+From the commencement of the survey to final cleanup, a particular parcel of land would normally be disrupted for one to two months.
+This timing is subject to location specific variables, however, every effort is made to minimize impact to landowners.
+In areas where there may be a potential public safety concern, restricted areas are established.
+Noise, dust and other disturbances are mitigated to avoid the impact impact to the public and surrounding area.

-Project construction will leverage the latest in building technologies with well-trained, safety-conscious work crews in all areas of construction.
-Public awareness campaigns will be undertaken to notify local communities when, where and for how long construction and/or disturbances may take place.
+Project construction activities will be planned to minimize disturbance and impact to landowners and the community.
+This will include the use of trenchless technologies in select locations to minimize potential disruption or environmental impact.
+Public awareness communications will be undertaken to notify local communities when, where and for how long construction and/or disturbances may take place.

-Following construction, Trans Mountain aims to return the right-of-way to preconstruction conditions, to the extent possible.
+Following construction, Trans Mountain's objective is to return the right-of-way to preconstruction conditions, to the extent possible.